English ship Gillyflower (1651)

 Gillyflower was a 32-gun fourth rate vessel of the Kingdom of England, She started life as the Genoese merchantman Archangel Saint Michael built 1639 in Amsterdam in 1639. she was captured by the Royalist privateers in November 1650, then defected to the Parliamentarians in 1651.
 During the First Anglo-Dutch War she partook in the Battle of The Gabbard.
 After an expedition to the West Indies she was found to be unfit and was sold in June 1657.

 Gillyflower was the second named vessel since it was used for a 20 bm row barge in service from 1546 to 1548.

 Specifications

 Her dimensions are unknown.
-Her builder's measure tonnage was 530 tons.
+Her builder's measurement tonnage was 530 tons.
 She carried 32 guns with a crew of 120 personnel.

-Commissioned Service
+Commissioned service

 Service in the English Civil War and Commonwealth Navy

 She was commissioned as Saint Michael into Royalist Navy under Captain Goulding in 1651 but deserted to the Parliamentarians the same year.
 She was commissioned as Gillyflower into the Parliamentary Navy in 1651 under the command of Captain John Hayward.